MrBenFTW/docker-whmcs/README.md

 This will run the container, and you can then run the WHMCS installer by browsing to http://docker-host:8080

+After the installation, it will ask you to delete the INSTALL folder, simply restart the container and it will delete it itself.

+If you use the docker-compose supplied, when asked for the database host, its just: db

 ### Other options

 #### Linking volumes